khetansarvesh/Spotify-Song-Recommendation---Website/README.md

 # Spotify-Song-Recommender - WebApp

-A simple app the recommends five songs along with their spotify links based on a given artists as inputs
+A simple app that recommends five songs along with their spotify links based on a given artists as inputs.
+[Link to the website]

 On the front-end,
 - public/index.html contains the content of the webpage